Jrk373/VBP_ValidationModel_AMM/01README.md

 This is the Read Me file for the VBP Validation model for AntiDepressant Medication Management (AMM).

-This model is used to validate thrid party vender measurement of VBP measures, in this case, AMM.
+This model is used to validate third party vender measurement of VBP measures, in this case, AMM.

+A large part of this research, and one of its key products is AMM eligibility model

+The result of the project is an assessment of the eligible population for the AMM measure, and a comparison obetween the eligible population determined by claims and that reported by the VBP Quality Roster.